kmarroq1/RentMe-App/README.md

 Password: test1234
 ```
 Pull from our latest Release version for Iteration 1
+Only Meber ID 1 has transactions.

 ## To-do
+- Can only return 1 item at a time - change so that user can adjust quantity to return
+- OrderDBDAL queries must be updated to reflect appropriate quantities
+- Balance is not calculated
 - Refactor duplicated code
 - Add consistent/User-friendlier code for handling errors thrown
 - Updating customers and employees needs to not take place if no changes are made